The Welsh 3000s challenge | A complete guide to Wales’ toughest day hike

 The night before my successful attempt in 2022, I stayed in my VW campervan in a layby on the side of A4086 beneath the Glyders, I also slept in the van after I completed it.

-On my attempt in 2023 i slept in the Van at the Aber Falls car park and slept in the van the night afte.
+On my successful north to south attempt in 2023, I slept in the van at the Aber Falls car park and slept in the van the night after.

 If you don’t have a vehicle to sleep in or any mates nearby, there are several affordable accommodation options throughout the park including hostels and campsites.